JasminHan/JasminPrivateTest/README.md

-JasminPrivateTest
+TestingRepo
 =================

-This is Jasmin'Test Repository and testing whatever about with GIT.
-Be Happy to join with my repo.
+This is my 'Testing Repository and just using the practice about GIT.
+Freely to join into my repo.